Warszawiakk/Scrap-Mechanic-Blueprint-Sorter/README.md

 Now you can easily lookup what are your latest creations by looking at directory modification date.

 !
 This program may or may not work on Linux or Mac, althoe I haven't tested it yet. !
+!
+Blueprints may be duplicated due to steam cloud. !